-This DRAFT plan outlines essential steps to raise awareness and help everyone at JMU comply with web accessibility updates to the ADA Title II ruling by our campus's federal deadline of April 24, 2026.
-This plan is designed to be scalable and action-oriented, making it particularly applicable to content in need of assessment or remediation.
+This three-step, high-level compliance plan is a work in progress.
+It outlines essential steps to raise awareness and help JMU comply with web accessibility updates to the ADA Title II ruling by our campus's federal deadline of April 24, 2026.
+This plan is designed to be scalable and action-oriented, addressing content in need of assessment or remediation and recommending best practices for future content creation.

 Step 1: Learn It

 It is crucial that everyone understands their role in creating and maintaining accessible digital content and has the necessary tools to succeed.
-We strongly recommend completing the new JMU Digital Accessibility Awareness Training in Canvas to gain a better understanding of how digital accessibility relates to your daily work.
+We strongly recommend completing the new JMU Digital Accessibility Awareness Training to gain a better understanding of how digital accessibility relates to your daily work.
 Additionally, JMU offers online guides, tools, and resources to demonstrate the building blocks of accessible content creation.
-We invite you to explore what is available now for staff, students, and instructors, and anticipate offering additional workshops and learning opportunities as we create and acquire relevant resources and new software to support your work.
+We invite you to explore what is available now for staff, students, and instructors.
+Partnering teams across campus will be offering additional workshops and learning opportunities as we create and acquire relevant resources and new software to support your work.
+Look to Libraries, IT, Student Affairs, and HR Talent Development for new offerings as they become available.

 Step 2: Audit

-Pages on the main university website and Libraries website are regularly scanned by IT and Libraries staff for accessibility compliance.
+Pages on the main university (Cascade) website and Libraries-hosted websites are regularly scanned by IT and Libraries staff for accessibility compliance.
 If issues are encountered, content owners are notified and supported to remedy the problem as quickly as possible.
 These websites have undergone regular accessibility scanning for quite some time and are largely already compliant.

-Digital documents (Word, PDF, PPT, etc.) shared on university webpages should also be reviewed by content owners for accessibility compliance ahead of the federal deadline.
-We encourage you to identify whether the content is still needed or could be archived.
+However, digital documents (Word, PDF, PPT, etc.) that are linked to from university webpages should also be reviewed by content owners for accessibility compliance ahead of the federal deadline.
+As a first step, we encourage you to identify whether the content is still needed or could be archived.
 Clearly marked, archived content that was created before the compliance deadline, has not subsequently been updated, and is being kept purely for reference or record-keeping purposes does not need to be remediated at this time.
-If you do need to keep a digital document current and widely available, consider whether it must remain as a document file (PDF, etc.), or if the content can be reasonably converted to an HTML/Cascade page, so it can be audited by IT as part of our regular campus process.
+(Learn more about exceptions to Title II.)
+If you do need to keep a digital document current and widely available, consider whether it must remain as a formatted document file (PDF, etc.) that you will be responsible for making accessible, or if the information in it could be reasonably converted to an HTML/Cascade page, so it can be audited by IT as part of our regular campus process described above.

-If you have instructional or administrative content on a website that resides on other servers, you are responsible for assuring that content meets the WCAG 2.1 AA accessibility standard.
+If you keep instructional or administrative content on a website that resides on non-JMU-hosted servers, you will be responsible for assuring that content meets the WCAG 2.1 AA accessibility standard.

 Additional considerations

-JMU departments should also make an inventory of other digital content that they provide.
-This may include third-party platforms, social media posts, online newsletters, etc. Guidance for ensuring accessibility may vary, depending on vendor support for accessibility for their tool(s).
+We recommend that JMU departments also make an inventory of any other types of digital content that they provide.
+This may include third-party platforms, social media posts, web-published newsletters, etc. Guidance for ensuring accessibility may vary, depending on vendor support for accessibility for their tool(s).
 JMU Procurement will support contract negotiations related to Title II compliance for vendor-provided systems.

 Priority considerations